 The Center informational returns are subject to examination by the IRS, generally for three years after they were filed.
-Management believes that no uncertain tax positions exist for the Center at June 30, 2023.
-The Center has not incurred any interest or penalties for income taxes for the year ended June 30, 2023.
+Management believes that no uncertain tax positions exist for the Center at June 30, 2024 and 2023.
+The Center has not incurred any interest or penalties for income taxes for the years ended June 30, 2024 and 2023.